ShivamPanchal/shivampanchal.github.io/about.md

 As an intern Data Analyst in SIBIA, I worked with data to extract insight, meaning and models, using a battery of statistical and machine learning techniques.
 My role was to provide machine learning support and data warehousing and summarizing, to help inform and validate.

+### Skills {#skills}

+* Web Design
+  : Assertively exploit wireless initiatives rather than synergistic core competencies.

+* Interface Design
+  : Credibly streamline mission-critical value with multifunctional functionalities.

+* Project Direction
+  : Proven ability to lead and manage a wide variety of design and development projects in team and independent situations.

 ## Education

 `2012-15`